tpascarella/sr50/docs/investing/investing-overview.md

 Stocks are ownership stakes in existing companies, and bonds are a fixed income isntrument with guaranteed repayment.
 You should only invest in these through index funds, which is explained in the stocks/bonds section.
 The return is not particularly high, and they don't offer much cash flow, but the investing requires zero time or effort from you.

+## [Human Capital](human-capital.md) (High Effort - High Return)

+Your Human Capital is the sum total of all your knowledge, experience and abilities you have to offer in a competitive job market.
+This is the highest leverage investment you can make.

 >Increase Your Savings Rate